-- an assessment of your muscle function, core stability and biomechanics to avoid injury recurrence.
+- a physiotherapist assessment of your muscle function, core stability and biomechanics to avoid injury recurrence.

-- a remedial massage or sports massage to ensure that any scar
+- a remedial or sports style massage to ensure that any scar tissue doesn’t clump.

 - application of a heat retainer to the area when you return to sport.